Tiergan Vashir

 APPEARANCE & DISPOSITION

-In the midst of battle, there is a frenetic energy to his movements, a thinly restrained brutality that he is ever keeping in check.
+At first meeting, Tiergan can be polite, but distant if not cold.
+He is a mercenary to a fault: large, heavily scarred, and heavily armored with a tendency towards finishing jobs quickly and efficiently.
+His hair is long and white, falling past the waist and occasionally tied back.
+His expression is initially an impassive mask that strains to give away little, but breaks easily when provoked into rage, grief, or other fierce emotions.In the midst of battle, there is a frenetic energy to his movements, a thinly restrained brutality that he is ever keeping in check.
 That intensity sometimes lingers in his stare long after combat has ended, or slips in during highly charged situations, like a tempest simmering beneath a sheet of frost.With enough time and patience, one can catch a glimpse of the man he likely would have been were it not for the fall of his homeland and everything that came after.
 The vicious, battle-hardened shell presented on the surface gives way to someone warmer, softer, more humorous, and open.
 There is a raw, fragile vulnerability he reveals to only a rare few, in safe places with eyes lowered and in hushed tones - guarding it like a trembling bird held carefully in rough, calloused hands.

 FAMILYV'rahn Nunh (Father) - Sun Seeker Mage.
 Cheerful, light-hearted, and absolutely in love with all things magic, V'rahn was a tall, slender, elaborately dressed beanpole of a man, who was an extremely doting father, loving husband, and had enough magical prowess to light an army aflame.Martially focused and hailing from the mountains of Gyr Albania, V'rahn's tribe maintained a strong affiliation with the city-state of Ala Mhigo, producing many warriors and monks.
 The tribe had a long-standing tradition of sending the first-born children of the Nunh to train with the Fists of Rhalgr, but V'rahn's skills had always lay with his great magical prowess.After escaping from the Temple numerous times to learn arcane arts from local mages, V'rahn successfully negotiated with the tribe elders and was granted permission to travel the world, learning what magic he could in exchange for sharing his knowledge with any fledgling mages in the clan.
 Upon falling in love and starting a family of his own, V'rahn cheekily took on the last name 'Nunh'.
 Both Siha and V'rahn vanished during the Fall of Ala Mhigo and are presumed dead.Siha Ashir (Mother) - Moon Keeper Warrior.
-Betrayed by her own brother and exiled from the Shroud.
+Betrayed by her own brother and exiled from Clan Ashir.
 Siha was a wise, powerful, and charismatic leader amongst her people, one of the three that guided the warrior caste of her clan.
 Upon her exile, she traveled to nearby Ala Mhigo to gain friends and allies for her future return, while still maintaining a complicated web of connections that allowed her to keep tabs upon her clan and ensure their safety even from afar.Though she had many lovers and suitors in Ala Mhigo, the one she gave her heart to was V'rahn (much to V'rahn's surprise and delight, and the confusion of everyone else.)
-She was a terrifyingly powerful warrior, known not just for the unique battle magic she employed in combat, but the day she challenged all of the warriors of the V-Tribe for V'rahn's right to father children and form a small "branch" V-Tribe in the heart of Ala Mhigo - and won.
+She was a terrifyingly powerful warrior, known not just for the unique battle magic she employed in combat, but the day she challenged all of the warriors of the Gyr Albanian Vulture Tribe for V'rahn's right to father children and form a small "branch" Vulture Tribe in the heart of Ala Mhigo - and won.
 Both Siha and V'rahn vanished during the Fall of Ala Mhigo and are presumed dead.Lurial Vashir (Sister) - Tiergan's elder sister by a year.
 Inheriting her mother's sharp cunning and her father's vast magical proficiency, Lurial was taken in by criminal elements after the Fall of Ala Mhigo and groomed to be the assassin and right hand of a powerful Ul'dahn crime lord.
 Upon learning of her brother's survival however, she swiftly orchestrated her departure from her employer's side, while setting up the series of events that would eventually lead to her brother's freedom.She now works primarily as an information broker and beneath the hood is expanding a vast network of her own that rides the line between legal and illegal, to establish her own power against a former employer that very insistently would like her to return.

 HOOKSFresh Wounds, Old Scars - Tiergan's past and current lifestyle have left him with many old injuries that still ache and many, many new ones that need mending.
-Healers are always in need, no matter how wary he may initially be.Aetheric Mysteries - Tiergan always appears to be on the search for strange and unusual artifacts for reasons unknown - particularly ones that seem to have bizarre effects on the world around them.
-If asked directly, the mercenary appears to be hunting down fragments of something very old and very dangerous.Blackroot Rose - Tiergan struggles with the lingering side effects of being forced to consume Blackroot Rose leaves over an extended period long ago and sometimes seeks help to manage the symptoms.
+Healers are always in need, no matter how wary he may initially be.Aetheric Mysteries / "The Lotus" - Tiergan always appears to be on the search for strange and unusual artifacts for reasons unknown - particularly ones that seem to have bizarre effects on the world around them.
+If asked directly, the mercenary appears to be hunting down fragments of something very old and very dangerous to keep them out of dangerous hands.Blackroot Rose - Tiergan struggles with the lingering side effects of being forced to consume Blackroot Rose leaves over an extended period long ago and sometimes seeks help to manage the symptoms.
 "Leaves of the blackroot rose are known to cause horrible visions and induce extreme fits of violence."Voice from the Wood - The aetherically sensitive might feel strange and uneasy in Tiergan's presence.
 It is as though he is being watched by something beyond the trees, something silent, powerful, and terribly terribly ancient - and it is impacting his judgment.As a hapless mercenary who spent most of his life in cities, he is seeking warding talismans or advice from anyone much more familiar with the Shroud.Liberty or Death - Tiergan feels kinship with fellow Ala Mhigans and Ala Mhigan refugees.
 He grew up in the Lochs in Ala Mhigo proper, was trapped behind Baelsar's Wall after the city fell, and then "provided a valuable opportunity" by Garlean soldiers to become a gladiator under contract to an Ul'dahn crime lord.Later, well into his adulthood, he joined the Resistance shortly after Baelsar's Wall fell, working as a liaison between the Resistance and the 1st Fleet, 9th Levy of the Maelstrom.He may recognize Ala Mhigans who spent time trapped behind Baelsar's Wall when he was a child, Ala Mhigan refugees in Thanalan, or anyone in the Ala Mhigan Resistance.Lions of the Coliseum - A gladiator or anyone affiliated with the gladiator's guild would recognize Tiergan as a fellow gladiator who was successful on the Bloodsands under the gladiator name "Savage Lion" - though he seemed to have suddenly stopped appearing several years ago.Slaver Slaughter - There is word in Ul'dah's dark underbelly that certain illicit slaving caravans in the Thanalan area have been badly disrupted recently.
-Harassed, brutalized, mercilessly slaughtered, the caravans have been forced to spend excessive amounts of gil establishing entirely new routes, because of a mad miqo'te no one can seem to kill.The Weapon of the Blacksands - Anyone with ties to the Ul'dahn criminal underground might have seen Tiergan fighting in the 'Blacksands' or other illegal fighting pits not sanctioned by the Sultanate.If they frequented them often enough or had deep enough ties to the criminal world, they would also know he was gladiator-slave owned by a powerful criminal lord who goes by the name Aleksandre Faustus, but whose true identity appears to be a closely guarded secret.Faustus is known to appear as a different person almost every time, with two or three favorites, which has led people to believe that every "Aleksandre Faustus" they meet is actually a proxy.Under contract to Aleksandre, Tiergan was given many jobs and tasks that extended beyond working as a gladiator, serving as everything from bodyguard to trained killer and everything in-between until the day he managed to successfully escape.
+Harassed, brutalized, mercilessly slaughtered, the caravans have been forced to spend excessive amounts of gil establishing entirely new routes, because of a furious miqo'te no one can seem to kill.The Weapon of the Blacksands - Anyone with ties to the Ul'dahn criminal underground might have seen Tiergan fighting in the 'Blacksands' or other illegal fighting pits not sanctioned by the Sultanate.If they frequented them often enough or had deep enough ties to the criminal world, they would also know he was gladiator-slave owned by a powerful criminal lord who goes by the name Aleksandre Faustus, but whose true identity appears to be a closely guarded secret.Faustus is known to appear as a different person almost every time, with two or three favorites, which has led people to believe that every "Aleksandre Faustus" they meet is actually a proxy.Under contract to Aleksandre, Tiergan was given many jobs and tasks that extended beyond working as a gladiator, serving as everything from bodyguard to artifact hunter to trained killer and everything in-between until the day he managed to successfully escape.

 ARTWORK BY OTHERS